EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ```

 When using Luau, it is *highly* recommended to use the `:Wait()` method on Events to yield the thread until the event is triggered.
 There is also [an alternative](https://devforum.roblox.com/t/avoiding-wait-and-why/244015) which uses BindableEvents, even if they are costly.

+### delay

+Similar to JavaScript's `setTimeout`, this takes a delay time and a function and will run the function after the specified delay time.
+The delayed time is very similar to the behavior of `wait`, so an alternative to this function is preferred if accuracy is needed.

 ### get/setfenv